anansilva/a-photo-blog-api/README.md

 Send your credentials in the body of the request, e.g.:

+**!
+The response will return a token, keep it, you will need it to authorize future requests !**

 For testing purposes you can use a test user already available for you:

 ```bash